AXSM Investors Have Opportunity to Lead Axsome Therapeutics, Inc. Securities Fraud Lawsuit

 Shareholders with $500,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, June 3, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Axsome Therapeutics, Inc. ("Axsome" or the "Company") (NASDAQ: AXSM).
+BENSALEM, Pa., June 6, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Axsome Therapeutics, Inc. ("Axsome" or the "Company") (NASDAQ: AXSM).

 Class Period: December 30, 2019 – April 22, 2022